top of page

 On Friday June 13 at 2:00 pm, Jeffery Snedeker, organ, and five Schola singers will perform Tastiera Dell’Amore: Keyboard works of Peter Philips, and the madrigals that inspired them.

-On Saturday June 14 at 2:00 pm, the Schola ensemble will sing The Power of Love: Expressions of sacred and profane love in masses, motets and madrigals by Ciconia, Du Fay, Ockeghem, Dunstable, Isaac, de Wert and Monteverdi.
+On Saturday June 14 at 2:00 pm, the Schola ensemble will sing The Power of Love: Expressions of sacred and profane love in masses, motets and madrigals from Ciconia to Monteverdi (see the program listed above).

 To visit the BEMF website, click here.